 This area of the world isn’t lacking in heritage interest either.
 The town of Eastwood is very closely associated with DH Lawrence.
-The writer hated the town, but loved the countryside around it, with many of the locations around the walk being very recognisable in Lawrence’s books.
-The route also passes the sites of at least eight old collieries too – but you would never guess it now.
-All that remains are either deliberate reminders, like coal-trucks at Collier’s Wood or the the headstocks at Brinsley, or hints in the landscape which has almost completly returned to green countryside.
+The writer hated the town, but loved the countryside around it, with many of the locations around the walk being recognisable in Lawrence’s writing.
+The route also passes through the sites of at least eight old collieries too – but you would almost never know.
+The only remains are either deliberate reminders, like coal-trucks at Collier’s Wood or the headstocks at Brinsley, and hints in the landscape, like the stone remnants of a viaduct crossing the canal at Eastwood Lock.
+The rest has almost completely returned to green.

 There’s a map of the route below.
 But you can also: